Radial overlap correction to superallowed $0^+ \to 0^+$ nuclear $\beta$ decays using the shell model with Hartree-Fock radial wave functions: Evaluation of the overlap integrals using Hartree-Fock radial wave functions

 \subsection{Skyrme-Hartree-Fock Potential}

 The HF method has been extensively explored as a fundamental means of generating the average nuclear field.
 The HF calculations with an effective force due to Skyrme~\cite{Skyrme1959} have been particularly successful in describing a number of bound-state properties of spherical closed-shell nuclei, in particular the charge radius, total binding energy and level density~\cite{Vautherin,karim,Bender}.
 The derivation of the HF equations corresponding to the conventional Skyrme interaction has been discussed by Vautherin and Brink~\cite{Vautherin}.
 Here we only recall the basic results which are relevant for our purposes.
-The main part of the Skyrme interaction~\cite{Bender,karim} is given by